-In the details tab, we see the IP address of the ODU in the SAN field like this:
+In the details tab, we see the the IP address and/or DNS name of the ODU in the SAN field like this:

 If you’ve added the Root CA cert to the Windows trusted CA certificate store, then the Certification Details tab of the ODU certificate looks like this: